-I met Kay in March 2009 in London, where we were both speaking at the ADDISS conference on ADHD.
-With a dozen others, we had a lovely dinner, with Kay giving little hint of the moving keynote she would give the next morning, a talk based on her son Sean’s tragic death just a few months earlier.
+I met Kay in March of 2009 in London, where we were both speaking at the ADDISS Conference on ADHD.
+With a dozen others, we had a lovely dinner.
+Kay gave no hint of the moving keynote she would give the next morning, a talk based on her son Sean’s tragic death just a few months earlier.
 Sean had ADHD.
 He also had a loving family, plenty of friends, and an array of good qualities.
 But in one impulsive moment, his emotional pain in the aftermath of a relationship breakup met opportunity, and he took his life.

 Untreated or under-treated ADHD is, in fact, a risk factor in suicide.
-And yet, can we call it suicide—can we say these people truly wanted to end their lives, that they fully understood the consequences of their actions—or was it ADHD-related impulsivity and a chronic inability not to see past “right now” that led to their death?
+And yet, can we say these people truly wanted to end their lives, that they fully understood the consequences of their actions?
+Or was it ADHD-related impulsivity and a chronic inability not to see past “right now” that led to their death?
 Each case is different, no doubt, but in Sean’s case, well, Kay tells the story best.

 A CELEBRATION OF SEAN’S LIFE